 The question is what do you really need to do to influence customer retention?

-1. Keeping your VIP customers
+1. Listen to your customers

 The most obvious way to ensure customer retention is to prevent a customer from leaving.